vjousse/blog-nikola/tech/interacting-with-dom-element-using-elm-audio-video.en.md

 Open the `index.html` in your browser, and you should be able to force the current time to 2s using our newly created button.

+View the code of the resulting `index.html` [on github.](https://github.com/vjousse/blog-nikola/blob/master/code/elm-audio/ports/index.html)

 # Example using components

 I'm always frustrated with blog posts (like this one) giving simple examples, but without showing how to integrate it in a *more complex application*.
 So I took the time to integrate the above code using child/parent components and the elm architecture.

 I will not discuss the child/parent communication because [other people like Brian Hicks are already doing it very well](https://www.brianthicks.com/post/2016/06/23/candy-and-allowances-parent-child-communication-in-elm/).
-I will just give you the link to the code so that you can play with it by yourself : [code example github]().
+I will just give you the link to the code so that you can play with it by yourself : [code example on github](https://github.com/vjousse/blog-nikola/tree/master/code/elm-audio/ports-elm-arch).

 # Wrapping Up

-Citing @debois medium post about DOM manipulation

-@TODO: Adding code sample for every step.
+We just saw how to communicate with an HTML audio tag using Elm and javascript ports.
+This technique can of course be applied to every DOM element.
+You will find a [nice article by Søren Debois](https://medium.com/@debois/elm-the-dom-8c9883190d20#.mcmenrms8) explaining how he is using it to get the dimensions of DOM elements on the page.

+Of course if you have any question, feel free to ping me on Twitter [@vjousse](http://twitter.com/vjousse) or directly on the Elm slack channel.

+Have a nice day!